RoccoBowman/HackerRank-cheatsheets/basic_join.md

 Julia just finished conducting a coding contest, and she needs your help assembling the leaderboard!
 Write a query to print the respective hacker_id and name of hackers who achieved full scores for more than one challenge.
 Order your output in descending order by the total number of challenges in which the hacker earned a full score.
 If more than one hacker received full scores in same number of challenges, then sort them by ascending hacker_id.

+Strategy: Because we need to find the number of full-score challenges per hacker, we will need a GROUP BY in order to aggregate by hacker and make sure their aggregated value is greater than one indicated more than one full score on challenges.
+To grab the full scores for aggregation, we need to make sure that the submission scores are the same as the full score as outlined in the difficulty table.
+To compare these columns, we need to first join all the tables together on appropriate join keys.

 ```sql
 SELECT h.hacker_id, h.name
 FROM Submissions AS s -- Started with submissions since it is the table with the most info